mewisme/puml-server/README.md

 ```

 ### GET /api/v1/puml/{id}
 Retrieves the PlantUML source code by cache ID.
-The ID is returned when calling the `/render` API endpoints or `POST /api/v1/puml`.
+The ID can be obtained from any endpoint that returns an ID (`POST /api/v1/puml`, `POST /api/v1/render/svg`, `POST /api/v1/render/png`, or `POST /api/v1/render/text`).

 **Response:**
 ```json